Feeling Lost? How to Find Yourself Again in 17 Ways

 6. Travel solo

-As you travel, you might find that being in new environments and experiencing different cultures gives you fresh insights about yourself.
-It’s a way to get away from your everyday life and gain new experiences that can shape your understanding of finding yourself.
+As you travel, you might find that encountering new environments and different cultures gives you fresh insights into yourself.
+It’s a way to escape your everyday life and gain new experiences that can shape your understanding of who you are.

 For me, visiting new places has helped me learn more about my interests and what truly makes me happy.

-Traveling solo or spending time alone also pushes you out of your comfort zone, as you dig deeper which is a great way to grow.
+Traveling solo or spending time alone also pushes you out of your comfort zone and helps you dig deeper, which is a great way to grow.
 It helps you to adapt, be open-minded, and face challenges in new and productive ways.
-These experiences often lead to important realizations about finding yourself.
+These experiences often lead to important realizations about who you are.

 7. Make new friends